Skip to main content

 (B) Start and stop time for each session/unit billed and physical location where service was provided;

-(C) Signature of the provider;
+(C) Signature of the provider(s) rendering services;

-(D) Credentials of provider;
+(D) Credentials of provider(s) rendering services;

-(E) Specific problem(s), goals and/or objectives addressed;
+(E) Specific problem(s), goals, and/or objectives addressed;

-(F) Methods used to address problem(s), goals and objectives;
+(F) Methods used to address problem(s), goals, and objectives;

 (G) Progress made toward goals and objectives;